open5gs/open5gs/docs/_docs/tutorial/05-roaming.md

 fe00::0 ip6-localnet
 ```

 Note that we are using 5gc.mnc010.mcc001.3gppnetwork.org for our home network domain for NRF, AUSF and UDM.
-However, SEPP can be routed without following this home network domain rule, so sepp.localdomain is used for convenience.
+However, SEPP can be routed without following this home network domain naming, so sepp.localdomain is used for convenience.

 #### Running V-PLMN 5G Core and H-PLMN 5G Core in the Single Host

-H-PLMN 5G Core requires root privileges as it uses reserved ports such as http (80) or https (443).
+H-PLMN 5G Core requires root privileges as it uses reserved ports such as http(80) or https(443).

 ```
 $ sudo ./build/tests/app/5gc -c ./build/configs/examples/roaming-lbo-hplmn.yaml